When growing plants that bear fruits, like tomatoes, there are some extra things to remember.

-- Have only one tomato plant per pot.
-Sow 2-3 seeds in the same spot.
-If more than one seed sprouts, remove the rest.
+- Only grow one tomato plant per pot.
+Sow 2-3 seeds in the same spot and if more than one seed sprouts, remove the rest.

-- Tomato flowers are self-pollinating, but it can be a good idea to shake them a bit to improve pollination.
+- Tomato flowers are self-pollinating, but shaking them can improve pollination.

 - Some tomato plants need to be pruned, but not all.
-Check which type you are growing.
+Check which type you’re growing.

-- The Auk is great for pre-cultivating tomato plants.
+- Auk is great for pre-cultivating tomato plants.

 How to sow

-We recommend having only one tomato plant per pot and a maximum of two tomato plants in the Auk at a time.
-If you have more plants, there will be less light for each plant.
-This will make them a bit spindly, and they will have fewer flowers and less fruit.
+We recommend growing one tomato plant per pot and a maximum of two tomato plants in the Auk at a time.
+If you have more plants, there will be less light for each one.
+This will make them spindly, with fewer flowers and less fruit.

-You can sow 2-3 seeds in the same spot in a pot.
-If more than one seed sprouts, remove the extra plants so you only have one plant left.
-If you don't want to throw away the plants you remove, you can re-pot them outside of the Auk.
+Sow 2-3 seeds in the same spot in a pot.
+If more than one seed sprouts, remove the extra plants to leave just one.
+If you don't want to throw away the plants you remove, you can re-pot them outside the Auk.

 Pruning tomato plants

-We sell three different tomato seeds in our online store: Twiggy orange, Cocktail tomato, and Tarzan tomato, but the Tarzan tomato is the only one that is indeterminate and needs pruning.
+We sell three different tomato seeds in our online store: Twiggy orange, Cocktail tomato, and Tarzan tomato.
+Of these, only the Tarzan tomato needs pruning.

 Remove side shoots.
-These are shoots that come out above the leaves that grow down the stem.
-They are also called "suckers."
-All side shoots should be removed:
+These shoots come out above the leaves growing down the stem and are also called "suckers".
+They should all be removed:

-Trim the top shoots if the plant becomes too tall.
-If the top shoots grow beyond the light, you should trim them.
-Keep as many flowers/tomato clusters as possible (you may need to remove some to reduce height).
-Here, for example, we trim right above a flower cluster:
+Trim the top shoots if the plant becomes too tall, growing beyond the light.
+Keep as many flowers or tomato clusters as possible, though you may need to remove some to reduce height.
+Here we’re trimming right above a flower cluster:

 For tomatoes to grow, the flowers must be pollinated.
 This is the fertilization of the flowers, which are the plant's reproductive organs.

-Tomato plants are self-pollinating, which means that the flowers pollinate themselves.
-However, it may be wise to help them to ensure that as many flowers as possible are pollinated.
-You can do this by regularly shaking the plant or blowing on the flowers.
+Tomato plants are self-pollinating, which means that the flowers pollinate themselves, but you can help as many flowers as possible to pollinate.
+To do this, regularly shake the plant or blow on the flowers.

-When pre-cultivating, we recommend 1-5 plants in each of the six pots.
+When pre-cultivating, grow 1-5 plants in each of the six pots.
 The number of seeds depends on how big you want the plants to be before repotting them.

-The plants can be repotted at any time after they sprout.
-If they are to grow outside or in a greenhouse, it depends mainly on when the temperature is suitable.
-The night temperature should be at least 8 degrees Celsius, and if you are not going to use a greenhouse, they must be placed in a protected, sunny spot for them to thrive.
+The plants can be repotted any time after they sprout.
+If they’re going to grow outside or in a greenhouse, wait until the temperature at night is at least 8 degrees Celsius.
+If you’re not using a greenhouse, place the tomato plants in a protected, sunny spot.

-Is there anything else you are wondering about?
-Do not hesitate to contact us or check out more articles :)
+Is there anything else you’re wondering about?
+Don’t hesitate to contact us at email@example.com or check out more articles :)